Visp: Transportation

 Visp railway station is a junction station, with a modern station building completed in 2007.
 It is served by two standard gauge lines, Simplon railway and Lötschberg railway line (with services operated by Swiss Federal Railways), and a metre gauge line BVZ Zermatt-Bahn (with services operated by the Matterhorn Gotthard Bahn).

 The railway and bus stations in Visp and Brig are starting points for many outdoor activities, trips, and tours in the surrounding mountain resorts Zermatt and Saas-Fee, lying at the foot of almost all the highest peaks in the Alps, such as Matterhorn, Monte Rosa, Dom and Weisshorn.

+Visp is accessible via three exits on the A9 highway (Visp West, Visp South/Vispertal, and Visp East).
+Running parallel to this, Cantonal Road 9 passes through the city center.